jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 ARCADIA PRIME
 Arcadia Prime is a luxury space station orbiting the terminally-polluted Earth.
 On it, you'll find a coterie of the ultra-rich and forever young living beautiful, easy lives amongst astonishing technology.
 Of course, to make the kind of money you need for a ticket to Arcadia, you might need to leave a few loose ends behind you on Earth...
 If you like hard sci-fi and stories about atrocious mega-corporations, this is the setting for you.

+(alt text: a small illustration of a spaceship, repeated in a grid pattern and modified in a number of different ways.
+There are repairs, modifications and overgrowth shown on the ships)
 One of my favourite of Torben's illustrations, the header artwork for Bucket of Bolts.

 This playset will feature illustrations from Torben Bökemeyer, long-time favourite here at Mousehole Press for his stellar (😉) work on Orbital and Bucket of Bolts.